nucleic/cppy/docs/source/installation.rst

 Cppy includes Python.h so when including cppy.h you do not need to also include Python.h.

-Every functions, classes exposed by cppy are stored in the `cppy` namespace.
+Every functions, classes exposed by Cppy are stored in the `cppy` namespace.

 .. code:: c++